pwujczyk/ProductivityTools.PSCmdlet/README.md

 Then after running project using F5, new PowerShell window will show up, thanks to application arguments, module will be imported and you will be able to use the command defined in ``cmdlet`` attribute.

-This of course need from you make ``dotnet publish`` always before debugging.

 ![Command invoke](Images/GetAssignedItemsFirst.png)